 Hokkaido had a lot of snow this winter.
 Shoveling snow is an indispensable part of daily life.
 At Chinese Restaurant Ryuho, a famous restaurant for thick-fried noodles with sauce loved by the people of Otaru, people were seen shoveling snow in front of the store.
 The scene attracted attention on social media, but is it okay to do it that way?

-The store owner wearing a rock T-shirt works hard shoveling snow...
+A store owner wearing a rock T-shirt working hard to shovel snow...

 I wish I'd worn a jumper...